An easy to make pasta recipe you can prepare is the original Italian Alfredo Sauce in less than 20 minutes.

 - Shallots or garlic chopped

-- any cooked and chopped fresh vegetable you would like to add
+- 1 cup of any cooked and chopped fresh vegetable you would like to add

 - fresh Buitoni fettuccine or linguine (the fresh Buitoni only takes a few minutes to cook)